 Here are some ideas to do just that:

 - Use referral vouchers.
-This is an easy and low-effort method so definitely add it to your repertoire!
-Read this article on how to do it well and grab the free printables.
+This is an easy and low-effort method, so add it to your repertoire!
+Please read this article on how to do it well and grab the free printables.

-- And for 3 more booking enticements check this article too.
+- And for three more booking enticements check this article too.